The Bridgeton Area Rocket Club (BARC), located in Southern New Jersey, is a chartered section (#775) of the National Association of Rocketry (NAR).

-On June 2, 2016 BARC’s FAA authorization at our Rabbit Hill Farm launch site (120 ft MSL) was revised as follows: Routine flights to 5,500 ft.
-(MSL); Extended flights to 8,000 ft.
-(MSL) coordinated in real-time with Philadelphia Radar Approach Control.
+Our launch site (120 ft.
+MSL) FAA authorization allows Routine flights to 5,500 ft.
+(MSL) and Extended flights to 8,000 ft.
+(MSL) when coordinated in real-time with Philadelphia Radar Approach Control.

-Our launch control equipment provides low-high power launch capability from 3 cells.
-For rockets with A–G motors, BARC has an “A” cell (8 pad positions), for H-J motors a “B” cell (4 pad positions), and for K motors a “C” cell (4 pad positions) that is setup on an as-needed basis.
-We also have a 1500mm long, 10mm, rail for rockets with micro rail buttons, a rail side arm for a 6 ft.
+Our launch control equipment provides launches from 3 cells.
+Our “A” cell (8 rod positions); our “B” cell (4 1010 rail positions), and our “C” cell (4 rail positions) for K motors (setup on an as-needed basis).
+We also have a 59″ long, 10mm, rail for rockets with micro rail buttons, a rail side arm for a 6 ft.
 1/4″ launch rod, and a 6ft., 20mm, rail for rockets having mini rail buttons.
-These smaller rails are setup on an as-needed basis.
+These smaller rails are setup as needed.

-While we have an exceptional HPR launch site (open, flat, no trees), our club has limited rail resources – three 1010 & one 1515 rail to fill the 8 possible pad positions.
-We invite launch day attendees who may have a personal launch rail to bring it.
-Otherwise, there may be a waiting line.
+While we have an exceptional launch site (open, flat, no trees), our club has limited rail resources – three 1010 & one 1515 rail to fill the 8 possible pad positions.
+We invite members who may have a personal launch rail to bring it.